 - I. PGY2s will be able to generate a differential diagnosis and plan for care based on an understanding of the pathophysiology for the following common presenting complaints in hospitalized patients:

 - Acute abdominal pain

 - Altered mental status

 - Chest pain

 - Cough and dyspnea

 - Diarrhea

 - Edema

 - Electrolyte abnormalities

 - Fever

 - Gastrointestinal bleeding

 - Hypertensive urgency

 - Rash

 - Syncope

 - Weakness

 - Weight loss

 - II.
 PGY3s should be able to understand statistical concepts, such as pretest probability, number needed to treat, etc. and their effect on diagnostic workup and treatment.

 PGY3s should be able to independently manage hospitalized patients with evidence-based therapies, including patients with the following illnesses:

 - Acid-base and electrolyte abnormalities

 - Acute renal failure

 - Asthma exacerbation

 - Cellulitis

 - CHF

 - Cirrhosis and liver failure

 - Common arrhythmias

 - COPD exacerbation

 - Diabetes management - Deep venous thrombosis and pulmonary embolus - Hepatitis - NSTEMI - Pancreatitis - Perioperative care - Pneumonia, community-acquired and health-care associated - Seizure - Stroke - III.
-All residents will become familiar with ACLS protocols and other clinical protocols pertaining to hospital care: - PGY2s: enteral and parenteral nutrition and PEG tube placement; national guidelines for prevention of catheter-associated blood stream infections, deep venous thrombosis prophylaxis and treatment, and stress ulcer prophylaxis. - PGY3s: should be able to apply guidelines in complex settings, such as family request for PEG tube placement in the setting of advanced dementia - IV.
+All residents will become familiar with ACLS protocols and become knowledgeable in the following issues pertaining to hospital care: - PGY2s: enteral and parenteral nutrition and PEG tube placement, national guidelines for prevention of catheter-associated blood stream infections, deep venous thrombosis, and stress ulcer prophylaxis. - PGY3s: introduction of palliative care and/or hospice - IV.
 Residents will be able to understand the indications for ordering and interpretation of results from laboratory and diagnostic studies, including: PGY2s - Analysis of cerebrospinal, peritoneal, and pleural fluids - Interpretation of the clinical significance of ECG and echocardiogram results - Interpretation of acid-base status from arterial blood gases - Interpretation of serologies, chemistries, sputum, urinalysis, and culture results within the clinical context - Computed tomography and magnetic resonance imaging of head, chest and abdomen